-Key Summary Workaround DLPX-87283 Compliance Engine is unable to mask a large dataset present in Mainframe MVS storage.
+Key Summary Workaround DLPX-87283 The Compliance Engine is unable to mask a large dataset present in Mainframe MVS storage.
 In the case of in-place jobs with large size datasets (i.e. more size than the configured system default size), users should manually create the dataset with the same name as the input dataset, with a .msk extension at the end.
-Allocate the newly created dataset with more size than the input dataset before the job execution to resolve the issue.
-DLPX-87707 In very rare cases, the Continuous Compliance Engine's storage can be filled with masking job and inventory PDF reports.
+To resolve the issue, allocate the newly created dataset with more size than the input dataset before the job execution.
+DLPX-87707 In very rare cases, the Compliance Engine's storage can be filled with compliance job and inventory PDF reports.
 This issue might be encountered after generating hundreds of thousands of reports over multiple years.
-None DLPX-87852 Sorting the monitorJobsDBCompleted grid by the Status/Logs column does not sort the rows that have non-conforming data with the Success status.
-Users can set to "fail with non- conformant data", then sorting works for success and failure records.
+None DLPX-87852 Sorting the monitorJobsDBCompleted grid by the 'Status/Logs' column does not sort the rows that have non-conforming Setting the Nonconforming Data behavior to Mark Job as Failed in the UI or the application data with status- 'success'. setting- DefaultNonConformantDataH andling to FAIL would allow the sorting to work with success & failure records.